Mitsuko Uchida

 Dame Mitsuko Uchida, (内田光子) is a Japanese-English classical pianist and conductor.
-Born in Japan and naturalised in England, she is particularly notable for her interpretations of Mozart and Schubert.
+Born in Japan and naturalised in England, she is particularly notable for her interpretations of Mozart, Beethoven and Schubert.

 She has appeared with many notable orchestras, recorded a wide repertory with several labels, won numerous awards and honours (including Dame Commander of the Order of the British Empire in 2009) and is the co-artistic director, with Jonathan Biss, of the Marlboro Music School and Festival.
 She has also conducted several major orchestras.

 Life and career

 Born in Atami, a seaside town close to Tokyo, Japan, Uchida moved to Vienna, Austria, with her diplomat parents when she was 12 years old, after her father was named the Japanese ambassador to Austria.
 She is the youngest of three children.
 She enrolled at the Vienna Academy of Music to study with Richard Hauser and later Wilhelm Kempff and Stefan Askenase.
 She gave her first Viennese recital at the age of 14 at the Vienna Musikverein.
 Uchida also studied with Maria Curcio, the last and favourite pupil of Artur Schnabel.
 She remained in Vienna to study when her father was transferred back to Japan after five years.

 She was awarded tenth prize at the Queen Elisabeth Music Competition in 1968, playing Beethoven, Debussy, and Gaston Brenta in the finals.
 In 1969 Uchida won the first prize in the International Beethoven Piano Competition Vienna and in 1970 the second prize in the VIII International Chopin Piano Competition.
 In 1975, she won second prize in the Leeds Piano Competition.

 In 1998 Uchida was the music director of the Ojai Music Festival in conjunction with the conductor and violinist David Zinman.

 She is an acclaimed interpreter of the works of Mozart, Beethoven, Schubert, Chopin, Debussy and Schoenberg.
 She has recorded all of Mozart's piano sonatas (a project that won the Gramophone Award in 1989) and concerti, the latter with the English Chamber Orchestra, conducted by Jeffrey Tate.
 Her recording of the Schoenberg Piano Concerto with Pierre Boulez won another Gramophone Award.
 Uchida is further noted for her recordings of Beethoven's complete piano concerti with Kurt Sanderling conducting, Beethoven's late piano sonatas, and a Schubert piano cycle.
 She is also respected as a distinguished interpreter of the works of the Second Viennese School.

 Her 2009 recording of the Mozart piano concertos nos.
 23 and 24, in which she conducted the Cleveland Orchestra as well as playing the solo part, won the Grammy Award in 2011.
 This recording was the start of a project to record all the Mozart piano concertos for a second time, conducting the Cleveland Orchestra from the piano.
 Further recordings for this project were released in 2011, 2012 and 2014.